medialab/artoo/helpers.md

 ---

-**artoo**'s helpers module's aim is to provide you with some useful but miscellaneous function ranging from external script injection to array conversion.
+**artoo.js**' helpers module's aim is to provide you with some useful but miscellaneous function ranging from external script injection to array conversion.

 ---